buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 ## Content

-Almost anything in Lyvely consist of content and the main platform provides different types of content from simple messages to collaborative content as tasks, habits and journals.
-Each content can be further discussed and offers a stream and detail view.
+Almost anything in Lyvely consist of content like messages and other types of content.
+The main platform provides different types of content from simple messages to collaborative tasks, habits and journals.
+Each content can be further discussed by submitting sub-content entries within a content detail view.

 Most content share common features as:

 - **Archive**: Archive content, so they do not appear in the stream and other views by default.
 - **Visibility**: Manage the visibility of a content entry, so its only visible for certain roles within your profile.